nemerosa/ontrack-cli/README.md

 The Ontrack CLI is a Command Line Interface tool, available on many platforms, which allows you to feed information into Ontrack from any shell platform.

+> The Ontrack CLI works only with the version 4 of [Ontrack](https://github.com/nemerosa/ontrack).

 ## Installation

 Download the latest version for your platform from the [releases](https://github.com/nemerosa/ontrack-cli/releases) page.